FireballDWF/eks-with-nodes-on-outpost/README.md

 High Priority:
 1. curl -v http://192.168.2.169:80
     1. Failed tests from:
-        1. device other than the Outposts Server it's running on.
+        1. device other than the Outposts Server it's running on, as configured before 3/17/23.
 After most recent change on 3/17/23, have asked for a retest, result pending!
             1. However the following does work: From a container test "kubectl exec -it lni-sample-kernel-networking -- /bin/bash" running on same instance where curl worked at instance level.
+            2. If retest is successful, then next step is to start to make current static config more dynamic:
+                1. test ipam from the "Creating additional interfaces" section of https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-multus-cni/ and aso see https://github.com/aws-samples/eks-install-guide-for-multus/blob/main/cfn/templates/nodegroup/README.md sudo /opt/cni/bin/dhcp daemon /var/log/pods to cloudwatch
+                TODO: Cost Optimization: how to configure that an aws LB should not be deployed, as only want the MetalLB
+                2. Also consider userdata example from https://github.com/aws-samples/eks-install-guide-for-multus/blob/main/cfn/templates/nodegroup/eks-nodegroup-multus.yaml
     1. Works from worker node guest OS, but requests are arriving on eth2 per tcpdump

 Low Priority: